mmilojevic-dev/default-next-starter/README.md

 # Next.js Starter

-## A boilerplate built to easily start with server-rendered app development with Next.js.
+## A boilerplate built to easily start with server-rendered React app development with Next.js.

 # Getting Started